-An ingrown toenail occurs when the edge of the nail grows down and into the skin of the toe.
+An ingrown toenail occurs when the edge of the nail grows into the skin of the toe.

-Onychocryptosis; Unguis incarnatus; Surgical nail avlusion; Matrix excision
+Onychocryptosis; Unguis incarnates; Surgical nail avulsion; Matrix excision; Ingrown toenail removal

 An ingrown toenail can result from a number of things.
 Poorly fitting shoes and toenails that are not properly trimmed are the most common causes.
 The skin along the edge of a toenail may become red and infected.
 The great toe is affected most often, but any toenail can become ingrown.

 An ingrown toenail may occur when extra pressure is placed on your toe.
-This pressure is caused by shoes that are too tight or too loose.
-If you walk often or participate in athletics, a shoe that is even a little tight can cause this problem.
+This pressure is caused by shoes that are too tight or fit poorly.
+If you walk often or play sports, a shoe that is even a little tight can cause this problem.
 Deformities of the foot or toes can also place extra pressure on the toe.

 Nails that are not trimmed properly can also cause ingrown toenails:

-Some people are born with nails that are curved and grow downward.
+Some people are born with nails that are curved and grow into the skin.
 Others have toenails that are too large for their toes.
 Stubbing your toe or other injuries can also lead to an ingrown toenail.

 There may be pain, redness and swelling around the nail.